 4 NLP libraries that are awesome

-In the past doing an NLP project required a lot of great minds together, you needed mathematicians, machine learning engineers and linguistics.
-Now, developers can use ready-made tools that simplify text preprocessing so that they can concentrate on building machine learning models.
+In the past, doing an NLP project required a lot of great minds together; you needed mathematicians, machine learning engineers and linguistics.
+Now, developers can use ready-made tools that simplify text preprocessing to concentrate on building machine learning models.

-First of all, the programming language that is our first choice in NLP projects is Python.
-The simple syntax and transparent semantics of this language make it an excellent choice.
+First, the programming language that is our first choice in NLP projects is Python.
+This language’s simple syntax and transparent semantics make it an excellent choice.

-But there is something else why this makes a great programming language for helping computers cope with natural languages.
-There is an extensive collection of NLP libraries out there that handles a great number of tasks such as sentiment analysis, tokenization, classification and so on.
+But there is something else why this makes an excellent programming language for helping computers cope with natural languages.
+An extensive collection of NLP libraries handles many tasks such as sentiment analysis, tokenization, classification, etc.

 The NLTK library is generally the most popular.
-This is because of the wide range of applications it allows, such as sentiment analysis, tokenization, classification.
-NLTK can also be applied to many languages, including Dutch (which is often not the case with other libraries).
+This is because of the wide range of applications it allows, such as sentiment analysis, tokenization, and classification.
+NLTK can also be applied to many languages, including Dutch (often not the case with other libraries).
 NLTK is especially useful in text processing.

-The downside is that this library can be quite slow and also difficult to use, the learning curve is steep.
+The downside is that this library can be pretty slow and difficult to use; the learning curve is steep.